MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 # Writing custom CloudScript

 CloudScript is one of PlayFab's most versatile features.
-It allows client code to request execution of any kind of custom server-side functionality you can implement, and it can be used in conjunction with virtually *anything*.
+It allows client code to request execution of any kind of custom server-side functionality you can implement, and it can be used with virtually *anything*.
+In addition to explicit execution requests from client or server code, CloudScript can be executed in response to PlayStream events (by creating a *rule*) or as part of a scheduled task.

 > [!NOTE]
 > [CloudScript using Azure Functions](../cloudscript-af/quickstart.md) improves on what made CloudScript (Legacy) great with more supported languages and better debugging workflows.

 This tutorial covers writing your CloudScript (Legacy) code.
-Please see the [CloudScript (Legacy) quickstart](quickstart.md) for help in uploading your CloudScript (Legacy) files to your title.
+See the [CloudScript (Legacy) quickstart](quickstart.md) for help with uploading your CloudScript (Legacy) files to your title.

 > [!NOTE]
 > This tutorial demonstrates Unity code samples, but CloudScript (Legacy) works similarly for all SDKs.